 Membership in HSA-Qualified High Deductible Health Plans has grown steadily in Utah.
-In 2012, about 19 percent of the comprehensive health insurance market was enrolled in an HSA-Qualified High Deductible Health Plan.
-Since 2012, the percentage of the comprehensive membership covered by an HSA-Qualified High Deductible Health Plan has increased by 2.1 percent per year on average.
-As of 2021, HSA-Qualified High Deductible Health Plan membership accounts for about 40 percent of the market.
+In 2013, about 22 percent of the comprehensive health insurance market was enrolled in an HSA-Qualified High Deductible Health Plan.
+From 2013 to 2021, the percentage of the comprehensive membership covered by an HSA-Qualified High Deductible Health Plan increased by 1.8 percent per year on average.
+As of 2022, HSA-Qualified High Deductible Health Plan membership accounts for about 37 percent of the market, a decline of about 3 percent compared to 2021.